osquery/osquery/docs/wiki/installation/cli-flags.md

 `--config_path=/etc/osquery/osquery.conf`

 The **filesystem** config plugin's path to a JSON file.
-On macOS the default path is **/var/osquery/osquery.conf**.
+On macOS the default path is `/var/osquery/osquery.conf`.
-If you want to read from multiple configuration paths create a directory: **/etc/osquery/osquery.conf.d/**.
+If you want to read from multiple configuration paths, create a directory: `/etc/osquery/osquery.conf.d/`.
 All files within that optional directory will be read and merged in lexical order.

 `--config_refresh=0`

 An optional configuration refresh interval in seconds.
 By default a configuration is fetched only at osquery load.
-If the configuration should be auto-updated set a "refresh" time to a value in seconds greater than 0.
+If the configuration should be auto-updated, set a "refresh" time to a value in seconds greater than 0.
 If the configuration endpoint cannot be reached during runtime, the normal retry approach is applied (e.g., the **tls** config plugin will retry 3 times).

 `--config_accelerated_refresh=300`